trevadelman/meeting-recorder/README.md

 3. Recording a Meeting:
    - Allow microphone access when prompted
    - Select your preferred input device from your computer's available microphones
-   - Set the meeting duration
    - Click "Start Recording"
+   - Monitor recording duration in real-time
+   - Click "Stop Recording" when finished
-   - Wait for processing to complete
+   - Wait for processing to complete (progress indicators will show status)

 4. Managing Recordings:
    - View all recordings on the main page